max-lutch/learn-git/readme.md

 # Learn about git and github

-I am a tupid person.
+I am a supid person.

 yes.